What Elements Do Not Follow The Octet Rule

 The octet rule, primarily applicable to main group elements, suggests that atoms tend to gain, lose, or share electrons in order to achieve a full valence shell containing eight electrons.
 This concept is rooted in the stability conferred by the electron configuration of noble gases, which possess eight valence electrons (except for helium, which has two).
 Atoms "strive" to attain this stable configuration through chemical bonding.

 The octet rule simplifies our understanding of how elements interact to form molecules.
 By aiming for a complete outer shell, atoms form stable bonds that hold molecules together.
-This drive explains why sodium readily reacts with chlorine to form sodium chloride (NaCl): sodium loses one electron to achieve a noble gas configuration, and chlorine gains one electron to complete its octet.
+Because of that, this drive explains why sodium readily reacts with chlorine to form sodium chloride (NaCl): sodium loses one electron to achieve a noble gas configuration, and chlorine gains one electron to complete its octet.
 This transfer of electrons results in the formation of ions, which are then held together by electrostatic forces.

 Comprehensive Overview